MarkKeeble14/COMP-2800-Team-BBY-39-StayCare-Twilio/README.md

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+In the **`/src`** directory, there are a few folders.

+**`/src/components`**: Contains all of the react components which the app is made with.
+There is a seperate folder for .css and non-component script files.
+The components are seperated into folders based on which pages they relate to.
+Components which are used on multiple pages are located at the top-level of **`/src/components`**.

+**`/src/pages`**: Contains the high-level .js files which dictate what to render at each page (path).

+**`/src/images`**: Contains the images used in the app.

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.